castai/docs/docs/concepts/cluster-lifecycle.md

 ## 1. Provisioning

-You initiate the creation of the cluster.
-Refer to [getting started](../getting-started.md) on how to create a cluster.
+You initiate the creation of the cluster - see [create cluster](../getting-started/create-cluster.md).

 ### 2. Reconciliation & healing